Aftercare For A Waxed Floor

 A waxed floor will never require sanding and sealing.
 Over time the beauty of the floor will be enhanced by scratches, scuffs, dents etc. Some would say that a waxed floor requires more maintenance than either Polyurethane or Oil.
 This is true to some extent, initially at least.
 However, in the long run, wax is favourable.
 Wax is a “little and often” approach to maintenance.

-To compare, wooden floors sealed with either Polyurethane or Oil require very infrequent maintenance/refurbishment.
+To compare, solid wood floors and engineered wood floors sealed with either Polyurethane or Oil require very infrequent maintenance/refurbishment.
 However, although an Oil or Polyurethane floor seal require less regular maintenance or restoration, when it becomes necessary the restoration is a lot more involved.
 It will mean inconvenience and significant cost, as this work is skilled and beyond the average homeowners’ skill or experience.

 A Waxed floor in a residential situation might require application and buffing (with a rotary buffing machine) two or even three times in it’s first year.
 This will be more frequent in a commercial setting.
 There is no definitive prediction on frequency, as this depends on the particulars of each project.
 This can be discussed in detail with the owners/person responsible, in order to give best predictions.